 The immigration official asked if I had been to Ecuador before.
 I answered yes, as years ago I visited Quito on my way to the Galápagos Islands.
 She started looking through my passport and didn’t see another Ecuadorian visa.
 I tried to explain that I renewed my passport so the previous visa was not stamped in the new one.
 She gave me a dirty look and while wilting from her unfriendly scowl and forgetting all the Spanish I ever knew, I motioned for Christina’s help.
 With impeccable Spanish Christina explained the absence of a previous visa.
-The immigration officer accepted her explanation.
+The immigration officer accepted her explanation – whew!

-After our passports were stamped we walked about 700 meters (760 yards) across the border from Colombia into Ecuador.
-It was pitch dark and surreal.
+After our passports were stamped we walked about 700 meters (760 yards) in the dark across the border from Colombia into Ecuador.
+It was surreal.
 I wondered if it was really happening and pinched myself to make sure I wasn’t dreaming.
 I was unclear to me exactly why crossings between the two borders required a physical walk.
 Christina and I were both relieved when it was over!

 Currency exchange is another thing to prepare for before a land border crossing.
 The process is chaotic with people standing around waving cash and carrying calculators trying to convince you they know the proper exchange rate.
 Some countries have designated money exchangers who wear bright-colored jackets to identify themselves – but anyone could get one of the jackets!
 It’s important to make sure you know the fair exchange rate and how much money to exchange and receive back in local currency.
 The exchange rate may affect how long you plan to stay in the country.